PsyTeachR/reprores-v3/inst/book/01-intro.md

 ## Coding Terms {#coding-terms}

+You will encounter a lot of jargon while learning R. This specialised vocabulary can help you to communicate more efficiently about coding and statistics and to search for solutions to problems.

 ### Objects {#vars}

 Often you want to store the result of some computation for later use.
 You can store it in an <a class='glossary' target='_blank' title='A word that identifies and stores the value of some data for later use.' href='https://psyteachr.github.io/glossary/o#object'>object</a> (also sometimes called a <a class='glossary' target='_blank' title='(coding): A word that identifies and stores the value of some data for later use; (stats): An attribute or characteristic of an observation that you can measure, count, or describe' href='https://psyteachr.github.io/glossary/v#variable'>variable</a>).
 An object in R: